itsLuisa/SHAPELURN/README.md

 <div style="float:right;"><img src="https://user-images.githubusercontent.com/36165516/107762120-cf5e8980-6d2c-11eb-97d8-30ea3c3ea5a5.jpg" alt="Logo" height="180" align="right"></img></div>

-This repository contains the code for "SHAPELURN: An Interactive Language Learning Game with Logical Inference" which will be presented at the InterNLP 2021 Workshop.
+This repository contains the code for "SHAPELURN: An Interactive Language Learning Game with Logical Inference" presented at the InterNLP 2021 Workshop:

+Katharina Stein, Leonie Harter, and Luisa Geiger.
+2021.
+SHAPELURN: An interactive language learning gamewith logical inference.
+InProceedings of the First Workshop on Interactive Learning for Natural LanguageProcessing, pages 16–24, Online, August.
+Association for Computational Linguistics.

 The project was developed as part of the Softwareproject "Language, Action and Perception" at Saarland University.